03 november 2025 — presentations

 designskolenkolding.dk

-We’ll end our Space-Time Tour with a lecture at Friday evening the 13th of June at Grafill in Trondheim, Norway.
-Exact details be announced at this location soon.
+We’ll end our Space-Time Tour with a lecture at Thursday afternoon the 12th of June (17:30 o’clock) at Grafill in Trondheim, Norway.
+Please join us for our lecture “In how many dimensions can we work, watch or write?”.
+Tickets & details

 grafill.no